aristanetworks/promtail_extension/README.md

 Detailed documentation for EOSSDK and examples can be found on github: https://github.com/aristanetworks/EosSdk

-The software which implements the `promtail` example in EOS is located in the `arista_fdk/examples/promtail/src/eos` directory of the Arista FDK.
+The software which implements the Promtail Extension is located in the `src/eos` directory.

 The integration with EOS has 3 main components: